aspose-gis/Aspose.GIS-Documentation/net/release-notes/release-notes-2020/aspose-gis-for-net-20-10-release-notes/_index.md

 {{% /alert %}}
 ## **Major Features**
-- Add ClusterMarker symbolizer
+- Add Features in Existing Shapefile
-- Support Metered Licensing
 ## **Full List of Issues Covering all Changes in this Release**

 |**Key**|**Summary**|**Category**|